natemaia/dk/README.md

 ```

 ### Credits

+See the LICENSE file for a list of authors/contributors.

 Huge thanks to [dwm](https://dmw.suckless.org) and the suckless community for the awesome software and knowledge.

 Also thanks to [4wm](https://github.com/dct2012/4wm), [awesome](https://github.com/awesomeWM/awesome),